Maui’s Best Shows: Insider Recommendations

 Tune in to a truly local radio station!
-Mana’o Radio (KMNO 91.7 FM) is Maui’s non-commercial all-volunteer radio station.
+Mana’o Radio (KMNO 91.7 FM) is Maui’s only non-commercial all-volunteer radio station.
 Instead of a canned, pre-programmed song list, you’ll hear local people (volunteer djs) playing an eclectic selection of the music they love best.
-Listen while you’re here on Maui, or live stream from their website.
+Listen while you’re here on Maui, or live stream at home from their website.
 The first Sunday of every month, enjoy a great lineup of live local entertainment from 2 to 5 p.m. at Casanova Italian Restaurant in Makawao (upcountry Maui). $10 donation at the door is a fundraiser for Mana’o Radio.
 (COVID UPDATE: The Sunday fundraisers have been temporarily suspended.)
 Follow Mana’o Radio on Facebook for more on their latest shows and events.

 Napili Kai Foundation Keiki Hula Show

 The nonprofit Napili Kai Foundation was formed in 1966 to perpetuate Hawaiiana: to instruct children in Hawaiian and Polynesian dances, culture, language and history and to instill in them a pride in their ancestry.
 Originally created for the children of Napili Kai Beach Resort staff members, the Foundation has grown in scope and purpose over the decades, today reaching youngsters from all over Maui.
 There is a waiting list of local children eager to join.
 Every Tuesday evening at 5:30 p.m. the children–ranging in age from six to eighteen–perform what they have learned in a charming presentation.
 Professional hula dancers in training!
 The delightful 45-minute program is open to the public.
 Admission is $10 for adults (complimentary for guests of Napili Kai); $5 for children (age 6-12; free under age 5), with all funds supporting the work of the nonprofit tax-exempt Foundation.
 Located at Napili Kai Beach Resort (West Maui)

-WE BID ALOHA TO SOME PAST MAUI SHOWS WE LOVED: If you have been to Maui and are wondering about shows they enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) ceased operations a few years ago.
+WE BID ALOHA TO SOME PAST MAUI SHOWS WE LOVED: If you have been to Maui and are wondering about some shows you enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) ceased operations a few years ago.
 You’ll find some of the original Ulalena musicians and dancers performing at the luau at Grand Wailea these days (see below).

 What About A Luau?